cncf/toc/reviews/2021-Kyverno-annual.md

 * Best practices for automated scale testing.
 * A security assessment and guidance on fuzzing and other security best practices to improve the Kyverno security posture.
 * Continued support for webinar, blogs, and other community activities to increase visibility and adoption.
+* Add Kyverno to the Certified Kubernetes Security Specialist (CKS) examination and any other CNCF materials that reference Open Policy Agent (OPA), to help promote fairness across projects.

 ## Incubation